Skip to content

 • Loan is pre-payable, assumable and non-recourse; maximum 40-year term with full amortization.

-• The cost of rehabilitation must exceed the greater of: a) 15% of the project’s replacement cost or b) $15,000 per unit adjusted by a high cost percentage based on geographic location; or, c) involve the replacement of at least 2 major building components.
-Projects whose costs fall below these levels may qualify under Section 223(f).
+• The cost of rehabilitation must exceed the greater of a) 15% of the project’s replacement cost or b) $19,948 [1]per unit, adjusted by a high-cost factor; or c) involve the replacement of at least 2 major building components.
+Projects whose rehabilitation costs fall below these levels may qualify under Section 223(f).

-• Construction and rehabilitation costs are subject to Davis-Bacon wage requirements.
+• Construction and rehabilitation costs are subject to Davis-Bacon wage determinations.

 • For for-profit owners, a Builder’s and Sponsor’s Profit and Risk Allowance (BSPRA) of 10% of the development costs may be capitalized in the loan and applied towards the cash equity requirement at closing when there is an Identity of Interest between the mortgagor and contractor.